-Kertzer’s The Kidnapping of Edgardo Mortara (Knopf/Vintage) was a finalist for the National Book Award in 1997, and he previously twice received the Marraro Prize from the Society for Italian Historical Studies for the best books on Italian history (1985, 1990).
+Kertzer’s The Kidnapping of Edgardo Mortara (Knopf/Vintage) was a finalist for the National Book Award in 1997, and has been published in eighteen foreign editions.
+Among his earler books, two received the Marraro Prize from the Society for Italian Historical Studies for the best book of the year on Italian history (1985, 1990).

 Kertzer is an authority on Italian politics, society, and history; political symbolism; and anthropological demography.
 He is co-founder and served for many years as co-editor of the Journal of Modern Italian Studies.
 A play based on The Kidnapping of Edgardo Mortara, by playwright Alfred Uhry, was performed at the Guthrie Theater in Minneapolis in 2006.
 In April 2016, Steven Spielberg announced that he would be making a film based on Kertzer’s book, with a screenplay by Tony Kushner.
 In 2005 Kertzer was elected a member of the American Academy of Arts and Sciences.
 From 2006 to 2011, he was the Provost of Brown University.